Council Approved Dropped Kerb Contractors

 With the huge rise in demand for parking off-street, more people are putting down kerbs to have a car at their property’s front.

 Direct Line home insurance research has shown that off-street parking can be a valuable feature that increases the property’s market price.
-This combined with increased parking restrictions in many residential areas has led to a dramatic increase in planning applications for the kerb.
+This, along with parking restrictions in many residential neighborhoods, has caused a drop in planning applications to kerb.

 But while adding car standing space to the front of your home might add market value to your property, there are numerous things to consider, not least environmental issues, and flooding is a major worry.